CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

 Class for solving unit subproblems with dynamic programming algorithm (DP for site subproblems is not implemented yet).

+The following attributes are defined :

+* **s** : int, refers to the site concerned by the subproblem.
+Note that the DP algorithm is implemented only for sites composed of 1 unit, i.e. site s will correspond here to unit s

+* **branchingDecision**s : vector of size n.
+For time step t, branchingDecisions[t] = 0 (resp.
+1) if unit s has been fixed to 0 (resp.
+1) by branching at time t.
+If unit s is not fixed by branching at time t, then branchingDecisions[t] = 8.

 2 algorithms are implemented in this class:

    (1) DP algorithm for 1 unit with min-up/min-down constraints : see details [here](doc/dyn_prog_unit.md)